DasHomi/preventer/README.md

 # Preventer

-A fabric mod that prevents you from doing dumb things by accident.
+A client side fabric mod that prevents you from doing dumb things by accident, like breaking blocks you don't want to break, or placing blocks you don't want to place.
-For example accidentally creating stripped logs.
+(e.g. accidentally creating stripped logs or breaking budding amethyst)
-You can toggle every module in the settings and decide if you want a notification from the mod if it prevented an action.
-There is also an OVERRIDE KEY to temporarily allow an otherwise prevented action (_Default keybinding is R_).
+The whole mod is highly configurable, so you can disable any feature you don't want.
+The config can be reached in game by pressing `I` or via the "Mod menu" mod.
+If you want to temporarily disable the entire mod, use the _Override Key_ (_default keybinding:_ `R`).

-## **Modules**
+## Modules
 - Prevent log stripping
   - _Prevents you from stripping logs_
 - Prevent path creation